marcellovetro/security-dashboard/README.md

     ```bash
     install_domain_scan_docker.sh
     ```
-3. Manually scan the websites to create the result data
+3. Manually scan the websites to create the result data (may take some minutes)
     ```bash
     ./cron.sh
     ```
 4. Open the dashboard in your web browser Ex. http://localhost/security-dashboard/
 5. Automation:
 5.1.
 Update list of gov.it sites `websites_gov_it.csv`
 5.2.
-Insert script cron.sh into cron service
+To update periodically the data, insert script 'cron.sh' into your cron service once a day

 ## Contribute and build update

 1. Edit Angular App "./dashboard"
 2. make a build using
     ```bash
-    cd dashboard
     ./build.sh
     ```